-Humfrey, P.M., "The emergence of domestic labour for London women", paper presented at the Economic History Association 57th Annual Meeting, Rutgers University, September 1997.
+Humfrey, P.M., "The emergence of domestic labour for London women", a paper presented at the Economic History Association 57th Annual Meeting, Rutgers University, September 1997.

-Humfrey, P.M., "The importance of mobility and invisibility to female servants' agency in early modern London", paper presented at inter-disciplinary conference on "Anonymity", Harvard University, March 1997.
+Humfrey, P.M., "The importance of mobility and invisibility to female servants' agency in early modern London", a paper presented at inter-disciplinary conference on "Anonymity", Harvard University, March 1997.

-Humfrey, P.M., "Female servants in the metropolis of Queen Anne's London", paper presented to Bennington College Women's Issues Study Group, Spring Lecture Series, April 1991.
+Humfrey, P.M., "Female servants in the metropolis of Queen Anne's London", a paper presented to Bennington College Women's Issues Study Group, Spring Lecture Series, April 1991.

-Humfrey, P.M., "Women in seventeenth-century England: a review of the literature", paper presented to University of Toronto Women's Studies History Group, October 1988.
+Humfrey, P.M., "Women in seventeenth-century England: a review of the literature", a paper presented to University of Toronto Women's Studies History Group, October 1988.

-2003 - 04: Formby Research Fellow, Texas Tech University
+2003 - 2004: Formby Research Fellow, Texas Tech University

-2003 - 04: By Faculty, For Faculty' Workshop Grant Recipient, Institute for Online Education, Southern New Hampshire University
+2003 - 2004: 'By Faculty, For Faculty' Workshop Grant Recipient, Institute for Online Education, Southern New Hampshire University

 1986 - 1987: University of Toronto Open Fellowship